Gota7/KeroM/README.md

 # Kero Blaster
 An open-source recreation of the game Kero Blaster by Studio Pixel.
 You **need** a legal copy of the game in order to use this repo, as it just builds an executable!

+## When Will This Be Playable?
+When it gets done.
+I will try to set this up in a way so you can play what I have so far but it'll likely take a long time for this project to reach that stage.

 ## Purpose
 * Kero Blaster is present on a variety of different platforms with different versions.
 * It is also a good amount of work to set up an injection toolchain for modding.